joshiteoshi/git-gud/deet-script.md

 ### what is git?

-// do we need a section for everyone to just install git?

 git is a version control system (vcs). in fact for many people, vcs is git (has anyone even heard of subversion or mercurial?). unless you work for facebook (which made its own vcs), you'll probably have to use git.